Summary of Benefits

 The University currently provides eligible faculty and staff members Long Term Disability benefits through Sun Life Financial.
 This employer paid benefit offers 60 percent of your monthly base salary after a 90-day elimination period, up to maximum income and duration amounts.

 The University currently offers eligible faculty and staff members retirement benefits through TIAA-Cref Financial Services or Fidelity Investments.
 You may contribute a portion of your salary into an individual retirement plan on a tax-deferred basis not to exceed the maximum exclusion allowance as defined by the Internal Revenue Service.
-The one year waiting period for a University match (of 50 percent) will be waived for all employees with existing retirement contracts and/or coming from another educational institution within three months.
+The one-year-waiting period for a University match (of 50 percent plus an additional 1 percent) will be waived for all employees with existing retirement contracts and coming from another educational institution within three months.

 Paid Time Off